 - Make sure it dries thoroughly between uses.
 We leave ours to drip dry and being polyester, it dries quite fast.
-We make milk every couple of days, and ours is always dry and ready to go.
+We make milk every day or so, and ours is always dry and ready to go.

 - You can use your homemade nut milk bags for straining all kinds of things, although we’ve only ever used ours for almond milk.
 I also keep one just for making nut milk, and if I want to strain anything else (such as juice or sprouts), I’ll use a different bag.

-I hope you have lots of fun making and using your super-easy nut milk bag.
+I hope you have lots of fun making and using your super-easy nut milk bag too.

 And have an awesome day!